 Modeling voltage and frequency characteristics explicitly for each individual load, if possible.
 However, use default zone or area records for buses not explicitly defined.

-For loads less than 5 MW, Area Coordinators will work with WECC staff to establish a default load representation record for each area to represent loads not modeled with the CMPLDW model.
+For loads less than 5 MW, Planning Coordinators will work with WECC staff to establish a default load representation record for each area to represent loads not modeled with the CMPLDW model.
 This is to avoid the load representation defaulting to constant power (PSLF default).
 If actual dynamic load characteristics are not available, load should be modeled as constant current P, and constant impedance Q. Bus specific exceptions to the default load representation must be submitted to WECC staff for inclusion in the MDF.

 Underfrequency Load Shedding (UFLS)

-Include underfrequency load shedding records for all loads that have underfrequency relays on the interconnected system.
+Include Underfrequency Load Shedding records for all loads that have underfrequency relays on the interconnected system.

 Ensure the pickup frequency of each stage is lower than that of the previous stage.
 UFLS must comply with WECC-coordinated off-nominal requirements as specified in the WECC Off-Nominal Frequency Load Shedding Plan document.

 Include pertinent load data in the MDF.
-All under-frequency load-shedding data in the MDF must match bus, load, and/or branch identifiers in the operating cases.
+All Underfrequency Load-Shedding data in the MDF must match bus, load, and/or branch identifiers in the operating cases.
 For this data category, the MDF data is not a master database because it does not apply to planning cases.
 If data is to be included in the planning cases, the data is to be submitted with the case development and identified as planning data.

-UFLS models provided for each base case must correspond to UFLS information provided to WECC Under-Frequency Load-Shedding Review Group in accordance with WECC Under-Frequency Load Shedding Criterion.
+UFLS models provided for each base case must correspond to UFLS information provided to WECC Underfrequency Load-Shedding Review Group in accordance with WECC Underfrequency Load Shedding Criterion.

 Undervoltage Load Shedding (UVLS)

-Include under-voltage load-shedding records for all loads that have undervoltage relays on the interconnected system.
+Include undervoltage load-shedding records for all loads that have undervoltage relays on the interconnected system.

 Coordinate the pick-up and time-delay setting for each stage with the previous stage.

 Include pertinent load data in the MDF.
-All under-voltage load-shedding data in the MDF must match bus, load, and/or branch identifiers in the operating cases.
+All undervoltage load-shedding data in the MDF must match bus, load, and/or branch identifiers in the operating cases.
 For this data category, the MDF data is not a master database because it does not apply to planning cases.
 If data is to be included in the planning cases, the data is to be submitted with the case development and identified as planning data.

-Relays
+#Relays

-Include relay models as approved for use by SRWG per the time line and scope established by SRWG for Primary relays.
+Include relay models as approved for use by the SRWG per the time line and scope it establishes for primary relays.
 Data submitters are also strongly encouraged to submit all relevant backup relay modeling data.

 Back-to-Back DC Ties